KunihiroS/mem0-mcp-for-pm/README.md

 # mem0 MCP Server

-mem0 MCP Server is a bridge between MCP Host applications and the mem0 cloud service, providing project management memory capabilities.
+mem0 MCP Server is a bridge between MCP Host applications and the mem0 cloud service, providing memory capabilities for MCP Host AI.

+This is forked in order to change the scope from coding to project management.
+The forked deals more higher level context related with project management topics.

+Additionally, this forked experimentally integrate cording format into high level context like human protocol.

 ## Features